heykarimoff/introduction-to-django/README.md

 # introduction-to-django
-Intruductory course to learning Django with simple todo application.
+Introductory course to learning Django with simple "Todo" application.